denten-books/plain-text/1-chapter.md

 and an atomic bomb can kill people and destroy at a distance.
 The book is a robot par excellence [@moreno_who_1953, 238].

-The inertia of past decisions, embodied in extant mechanisms ultimately poses a threat for human survival.
-For Moreno, the real competition for survival was not between individuals, sects, races, or nations, but between humanity and its zombie-like past automatons.
-The only way to compete with the robot was for him to expand the human "cultural capacity for creation."
+The inertia of past decisions embodied in extant mechanisms ultimately poses a threat for human survival.
+For Moreno, the real competition for survival happens not between persons, sects, races, or nations, but between humanity and its zombie-like automatons from the past.
+The only way to compete with the robot was for him to expand the human cultural capacity for creation.
 The biological being has only this one advantage over the zootechnical animal: spontaneity.
-But the capacity to free will and to creation has to be preserved and advanced through training.
-Moreno's therapy practice was built on the principle of spontaneity, aimed at the construction of communities that acknowledge and preserve individual agency.
-As far as I can tell from the records, the practice involved group improvisation, in what Moreno called the "techniques of freedom" that that that aims to "balance spontaneous social forces to the greatest possible harmony an unity of all" [@moreno_who_1953, 8].
+But the capacity to free will and to creation has to be continuously guarded against lethargy and advanced through training.
+The machines of yore ease the burden of creation.
+In reducing labor, they enfeeble the creative capacity.
+Moreno's therapy practice was therefoe built on the principle of spontaneity training, aimed at the construction of communities that acknowledge and preserve individual agency.
+As far as I can tell from the records, the practice involved group improvisation, in what Moreno called the "techniques of freedom," which aimed to "balance spontaneous social forces to the greatest possible harmony an unity of all" [@moreno_who_1953, 8].

-I leave Moreno here, with thoughts of hydrogen bombs and weaponized books.
-Indeed the book makes for an excellent robot.
+I leave Moreno here, with thoughts of hydrogen bombs and books, considered as part of the same mechanized plane.
+The book does make for an excellent robot.
 If a conversation is a temporary communicative link between two people, a book is a device for delayed conversation.
 It affects targets at a distance, decoupling readers and writers in time and space.
 We are habituated to see the book as a simple thing made of ink, cloth, and paper.
+It never was so.
 In this chapter, my aim is to convince the reader to encounter the book anew as a complex system.
-The device-like property of computed text in particular, when compared to print, holds severe consequences for the practices of reading, writing, and interpretation.
+The device-like property of computed text especially, when compared to print, holds severe consequences for the practices of reading, writing, and interpretation.

 Where in the 1930s one could view Moreno book--bomb as a fanciful, technophobic even, view of literary technology, a century later his concern seems pressing and prescient.
-The unintended consequences of automated agents, from artificial intelligence to market trading algorithms, are beginning to worry prominent scientists, businessmen, and media theorists.
-What looks like a book is indeed also a gun and a trigger.
-I mean this literally: it comprises a part of the same computational platform that powers drones and aircraft carriers.
-Today, the servers that belong to one of the world's largest purveyors of literature are shared also by air traffic control the National Security Administration.
+The unintended consequences of disembodied and automated agency, from artificially intelligent personal assistants to market trading algorithms, are beginning to worry prominent scientists, businessmen, and media theorists.
+What looks like a book really is also a gun and a trigger.
+I mean this
+literally: it comprises a part of the same computational platform that powers drones and aircraft carriers.
+Today, the "servers" that serve the world's largest purveyors of literature service also air traffic control and the National Security Administration.

-In these conditions we---humanists, historians, philologists---must reconsider the easy relationship we had with the material conditions of textuality.
+In these conditions we---humanists, historians, philologists---must reconsider the easy relationship we enjoyed with pen and paper, the material conditions of textuality.
+The siumlated book no longer plays by the same rules as print.
 The bibliographic illusion veils device internals.
-Yet the book as a computed object no longer plays by the same rules as print.
-The universal Turing machine, from which all computational devices inherit, is ultimately a species of a control mechanism.
+The universal Turing machine, from which all computational devices inherit, reveals itself ultimately as a species of control mechanisms.
 Yet the Turing machine, and subsequently all computers, belong also, in part, to the long history of the book.
-To preserve agency and to break the inertia of leisurely reading, we must rediscover the book as a device; to call it forth for what it is and always was: a robot for reconfiguring thought at a distance; and to bring it back under their purview of interpretation.
+To preserve agency and to break the inertia of leisurely reading, we must rediscover the book as a device; to call it forth for what it is and always was---a robot for effecting thought at a distance; and to bring it back under the purview of interpretation.

-I therefore offer two pre-histories in this chapter, one that uncovers the universal machine as an idea closely related to books and reading, and another that sees books as part of a lineage of control devices.
+I offer two pre-histories in this chapter, one that uncovers the universal machine as an idea closely related to books and reading, and another that sees it as sharing in the lineage of control devices.

 ## 1.2 Literary Device as Gadget and Technique